jzhang-github/elasticnet/README.md

 ```

 ### Alternatively, you can install with [pip](https://pypi-url).
 - Install the package.
-User `--user` if you don't have the root permission.
+Use `--user` option if you don't have the root permission.
 ```console
 pip install elasticnet --user
 ```